Visit the Store

 Site Map lists pages on this site

 and describes newly added material.
-It also contains a complete index of
+It also contains a complete

-posts on my Web Log. |
+table of contents for my Web Log. |

 |

 Web Log is not your typical blog.
 It is neither a diary nor a running commentary on some particular topic.
-Rather, it is a vehicle for posting modest essays that could, in principle, go elsewhere, particularly in Language Notes, Commentary, or Church Resources.
-A complete table of contents for my Web Log is on the Site Map page.
-The Search page can also be used to find something specific,
+Rather, it is a vehicle for posting

 Be sure to notice the navigation links at the top and bottom of most